Glyphosate-based herbicides: Background

 The glyphosate-based herbicide RoundUp (styled: Roundup) was developed in the 1970s by Monsanto.
 Glyphosate was first registered for use in the U.S. in 1974.
 Glyphosate-based herbicides were initially used in a similar way to paraquat and diquat, as non-selective herbicides.
 Attempts were made to apply them to row crops, but problems with crop damage kept glyphosate-based herbicides from being widely used for this purpose.
 In the US, use of glyphosate experienced rapid growth following the commercial introduction of a glyphosate-resistant soybean in 1996.
 Between 1990 and 1996 sales of RoundUp increased around 20% per year.
 As of 2015 it is used in over 160 countries.
 RoundUp is used most heavily on corn, soy, and cotton crops that have been genetically modified to withstand the chemical, but since 2012 glyphosate was used in California to treat other crops like almond, peach, cantaloupe, onion, cherry, sweet corn, and citrus.

 Bayer, which acquired Monsanto in 2018, is the largest producer of glyphosate-based herbicides, but formulations from other manufacturers are available that use different inert ingredients.
 Other glyphosate-based formulations include Bronco, Glifonox, KleenUp, Ranger Pro (styled: Ranger PRO), Rodeo, and Weedoff.
 Other manufacturers include Anhui Huaxing Chemical Industry Company, BASF, Dow AgroSciences, DuPont, Jiangsu Good Harvest-Weien Agrochemical Company, Nantong Jiangshan Agrochemical & Chemicals Co., Nufarm, SinoHarvest, Syngenta, and Zhejiang Xinan Chemical Industrial Group Company.
 As of 2010, more than 750 glyphosate products were on the market.

 Inert ingredients

 Surfactants, solvents, and preservatives are inert ingredients, or adjuvants, that are commonly added to glyphosate-based herbicide formulations.
 Some products contain all the necessary adjuvants, including surfactant; some contain no adjuvant system, while other products contain only a limited amount of adjuvant.
 Some formulations require the addition of surfactants to the spray tank before application.
 The names of inert ingredients used in glyphosate formulations are usually not listed on the product labels.

-Polyethoxylated tallow amine (POEA) is a surfactant added to Roundup and other herbicides as a wetting agent.
+POEA is a surfactant added to Roundup and other herbicides as a wetting agent.
 POEA is not a single surfactant, but a complex mixture.
 The composition of each POEA surfactant is a proprietary trade secret.
 Monsanto's RoundUp, for example, contains a proprietary POEA surfactant called MON 0818 at a 15% concentration.